kennethdyer/versc/README.md

 # versc

-Versc is a tool for use in documentation projects that rely on reStructuredText as source code.
+Versc is a diagnostic tool for documentation projects that rely on reStructuredText as source code.
-It scans the givne source repository, finds all version descriptors that are not in a list of supported versions, then prints the finds to stdout in a format similar to grep.
+Its purpose is to scan the source repository for version descriptors that are EOL.
+It then prints any that it finds to stdout in a grep-like format.

+This allows the writer to identify the files that need attention when a version of the product goes EOL.

 ## Installation